 Today, we subscribe to a broader, more holistic view of recreation.
 The Framework for Recreation in Canada, authored by the CPRA, provides the following definition: “Recreation is the experience that results from freely chosen participation in physical, social, intellectual, creative, and spiritual pursuits that enhance individual and community well-being.”

 What does this mean for the future of recreation facilities?

 Activity spaces evolve as they adapt to changing community preferences, needs, and technical requirements.
 What we need, however, goes beyond this evolution: a collective shift in how we plan, operate, and design our buildings for a more holistic approach.

 We need to acknowledge the social role of recreation and design accordingly.
-It’s not only about participating in physical or cultural activities, but the connections made before, during and after that help build social capacity and resilience.
-It is the conversations held with a stranger while watching a game, the coffee shared between neighbours, or the mentorship provided to someone learning a new skill that forms this social capacity.
-While these encounters certainly also take place within the traditional sports box, they are more likely to take place in the spaces between, spaces that are designed with this social mandate in mind.
+It’s not only about participating in physical or cultural activity.
+It’s also about the connections made before and after these activities that build social capacity and resilience—the conversations made with a stranger while watching a game, the coffee shared between neighbours, the mentorship provided to an individual learning a new skill.
+While these encounters certainly take place within the traditional ‘sports box’, they are more likely to take place in the spaces between – spaces designed with this social mandate in mind.

 Over the last year, I’ve been working with a community in the Kootenays to envision the future of an aging building.
 There, the seniors have taken over one of the main corridors—an ‘in-between space’—for an informal bonspiel.
 Kids sat on benches watching, and any visitor that previously had no knowledge of curling as a sport was certainly aware now.
 What started out as a pragmatic solution to a space challenge turned into an opportunity for inter-generational gathering and social engagement.